goenning/highcharts-mvc/README.md

 `PM> Install-Package Highcharts.Mvc -Pre`

-Go to the official highcharts webpage, download it and add it to your project.
+Go to [highcharts official website](http://www.highcharts.com/), download it and add it to your project.
 (I will soon include it in the NuGet package).

 ### 2. Configuration